Constructive subsampling of finite frames with applications in optimal function recovery: Introduction

-A related scenario is investigated in the recent papers \cite{KrUl19,KaVoUl21,MoUl20,NaSchUl20}.
+A related scenario is investigated in the recent papers \cite{DKU22,KrUl19,KaVoUl21,MoUl20,NaSchUl20}.
 Here one is interested in the recovery of functions from a reproducing kernel Hilbert space (RKHS) $H(K)$ in $L_2(D,\nu)$, where $\nu$ is allowed to be infinite.
-If we assume $H(K)$ to fulfill some natural assumptions (such as a finite trace of the kernel $K$ and a compact embedding $\Id_{K,\nu}:H(K)\hookrightarrow L_2(D,\nu)$), our polynomial-time subsampling schemes allow to construct node sets $\bX_n$ with $n\le\lceil bm \rceil$, $1<b\le 2$, and a weight function $w_m$ such that
+If we assume $H(K)$ to fulfill some natural assumptions (such as a finite trace of the kernel $K$ and a compact embedding $\Id_{K,\nu}:H(K)\hookrightarrow L_2(D,\nu)$), our polynomial-time subsampling schemes allow to construct node sets $\bX_n$ with $n\le\lceil bm \rceil$, $1+\frac{1}{m}<b\le 2$, and a weight function $w_m$ such that

 for every $f\in H(K)$, with a probability exceeding $1-\frac{3}{2}p$ for each $p\in(0,\frac{2}{3})$ (see Theorem~\ref{thm:approx}).
 Here, $C_4>0$ is an absolute constant, $\sigma_1 \geq \sigma_2 \geq \cdots \geq 0$ denote the singular numbers of the embedding $\Id_{K,\nu}$, and the recovery operator $S^{\bX_n}_{V_m,w_m}$ is a weighted least squares operator for the subspace $V_m$, as in~\eqref{int:subspaceVm}, spanned by the left singular functions corresponding to the $m$ largest singular numbers.
-In contrast to \cite{NaSchUl20}, we have a semi-constructive method to generate the sampling nodes (offline step) that does not need the Kadison-Singer theorem in terms of the Weaver subsampling.
+The performance~\eqref{eq:perfRKHS} is near-optimal as in~\cite{NaSchUl20}.
+The latter reference is the first which used the Weaver subsampling technique for the sampling recovery problem.
+However, it does not achieve the optimal rate.
+By a further refinement of the technique, established very recently in~\cite{DKU22} by Dolbeault, Krieg, and M.~Ullrich, the optimal rate (without additional $\log$-term) has been found.
+In contrast to~\cite{DKU22,NaSchUl20} we have a semi-constructive method to generate the sampling nodes (offline step) that does not need the Kadison-Singer theorem in terms of the Weaver subsampling.
 In addition, the dependence on the oversampling factor $b$ is displayed.
 An \textbf{open question} remains.
-Although in many relevant cases (like periodic Sobolev spaces with mixed smoothness) the recovery operator turns out to be a canonical plain least squares operator with equal weights (acting on the hyperbolic cross frequency subspace with nodes displayed in Figure \ref{fig:d2_hc}) we do not know whether this is possible in general.
+Although in many relevant cases (like periodic Sobolev spaces with mixed smoothness) the recovery operator turns out to be a canonical plain least squares operator with equal weights (acting on the hyperbolic cross frequency subspace with nodes displayed in Figure \ref{fig:d2_sparse_grid}) we do not know whether this is possible in general.